timtadh/hackthology/hackthology/content/blog/lexmachine.md

 Category: Blog

 This article is about [lexmachine](https://github.com/timtadh/lexmachine), a library I wrote to help you write great lexers in Go.
+If you are looking to write a golang lexer or a lexer in golang this article is for you.

 A **lexer** is a software component that analyzes a string and breaks it up into its component parts.
 Each part is tagged with what type of thing it is.
 This is